Stromboli (1950 film): Critical reception

 In Britain, The Monthly Film Bulletin was also negative, writing that Rossellini's "extempore method is sadly out of place in a film dealing with personal relationships and, although there are indications that Karin is intended to be a complex and interesting character, these are never developed, and her motives and actions remain unpredictable.
 Other characters have no real identity, and hardly begin to come alive ...
 Ingrid Bergman makes a gallant effort with a part ill-conceived and scripted, and calling for a personality and quality which she cannot command."

-Recent assessments have been more positive.
 Reviewing the film in 2013 in conjunction with its DVD release as part of The Criterion Collection, Dave Kehr called the film "one of the pioneering works of modern European filmmaking."
 In an expansive analysis of the film, critic Fred Camper wrote of the drama, "Like many of cinema's masterpieces, Stromboli is fully explained only in a final scene that brings into harmony the protagonist's state of mind and the imagery.
 This structure...suggests a belief in the transformative power of revelation.
 Forced to drop her suitcase (itself far more modest than the trunks she arrived with) as she ascends the volcano, Karin is stripped of her pride and reduced — or elevated — to the condition of a crying child, a kind of first human being who, divested of the trappings of self, must learn to see and speak again from a personal "year zero" (to borrow from another Rossellini film title)."

 The Venice Film Festival ranked Stromboli among the 100 most important Italian films ("100 film italiani da salvare") from 1942–1978.
 In 2012, the British Film Institute's Sight & Sound critics' poll also listed it as one of the 250 greatest films of all time.

 Box office

 The film opened Feb.
-15, 1950 in the United States and was a box-office bomb, but did better overseas, where Bergman and Rossellini's affair was considered less scandalous.
-In all, RKO lost $200,000 on the picture.
+15, 1950 in the United States and was a box-office dismal, but did better overseas, where Bergman and Rossellini's affair was considered less scandalous.
+In all, RKO ultimately lost $200,000 on the picture.